AzureInnovationDay/Infra4AI/Securerag.md

 ## Create resource group

 Create a resource group, so you can organize all the relevant resources.
+Choose the name you like and be sure to choose "France central" as a location.

 The resources in the resource group include but are not limited to:
 * One Virtual network
 * Three key services: one Azure OpenAI, one Azure AI Search, one Storage Account
 * Three Private endpoints, each is linked to one key service